PLATFORM GENERATORS

 Homoglyphs are characters that appear identical or nearly identical to other characters from a different writing system or alphabet.
 Attackers exploit this visual similarity for:

-• Phishing emails — spoofed sender addresses
+• Phishing Emails — spoofed sender addresses that bypass visual inspections.

-Detection Categories
+Key Detection Categories

-• Cyrillic — Russian letters that mimic Latin (а, е, о, р, с, х, у)
+• Cyrillic — Russian letters mimicking Latin letters (e.g., а, е, о, р, с, х, у).

-• Greek — Greek letters similar to Latin (α, β, γ, ε, ο, π)
+• Greek — Greek letters visually identical to Latin counterparts (e.g., α, β, γ, ε, ο, π).

-How to Protect
+How to Protect Yourself

 FAQs